 The candle is a symbol of the honeycomb of the heart, which is filled with things we have packed away deep inside our souls.
 The flame which burns the candle is a symbol of God, who purifies our hearts.
 Keep that in mind as you read the Fiery Creator of Fire below.
-This is how the prayer appears in my upcoming book Psalter of the Birds, where it has been arranged for chanting.
+I have arranged this prayer into quatrains so that it can be chanted.
+Teachings on the practice of chanting, with musical instructions and a large collection of Celtic poetry arranged for chant, can be found in my book Psalter of the Birds.

 God of fire who created fire God of light who gives us light God of life who is the author of life God of salvation who is our saviour In case our lamps grow dim this evening And lose the joys of this night Give us your light in our hearts Since you do not want us to die You give two gifts to those of us Who are wandering from Egypt First you reveal the cloudy veil Then the light which shines in the night You use a pillar of cloud in the day To give shade to people as they wander You use a pillar of fire in the evening To drive out the darkness with light You speak to your servant from within the fire You do not reject the thornbush Even though you are a consuming flame You do not burn that which you illuminate The cloudy beeswax, which is their bread Must now be consumed, burning away impurity And the flesh of wax will start to glow In the radiance of the Holy Spirit The divine honey is put away In the hidden recesses of the comb You have cleansed the inner cells of the heart Filling them with the your sweet word So that the next generation of the swarm Who have been chosen by your Spirit May leave behind every burden and win heaven Now that their wings are free from care